-Aperio Microscope Images: These virtual microscope images, which can be accessed through the Blavkboard site, via the "Handouts and Links" tab, can be found at: http://med.fau.edu/aperio.
+Aperio Microscope Images: These virtual microscope images, which can be accessed through the Blackboard site, via the "Handouts and Links" tab, can be found at: http://med.fau.edu/aperio.

-The Internet Pathology Laboratory for Medical Education, which can also be accessed through the Blackboard site via the "Handouts and Links" tab, is a comprehensive learning tool, encompassing the latest edition of the software.
+The Internet Pathology Laboratory for Medical Education, which can also be accessed through the Blackboard site via the "Handouts and Links" tab, is a comprehensive learning tool, encompassing the latest edition of the world-famous WebPath© software.
 Individual PBL-based exercises will utilize this resource.
 In addition, the application contains useful anatomy, radiology, histology, and microbiology images and tutorials, in addition to thousands of general and systemic pathology images.
-WebPath contains a section of case-based laboratory exercises and examination questions (with fully-explained answers) that are very helpful resources for learning and review.
+Students and faculty alike may wish to utilize this resource for learning and teaching purposes.
+In addition, WebPath contains a section of case-based laboratory exercises and examination questions (with fully-explained answers) that are very helpful resources for learning and review.